thegetty/artists-things/README.md

 Created a new shortcode to create a pop-up with full data and links for a given "thing"

 **_plugins/shortcodes/contributors.js**
-Refactored logic to handle oxford commas correctly
+Refactored logic to handle oxford commas correctly; and added handling to display contributor `symbol

 **_plugins/shortcodes/figureRef.js**
 Refactored to accept comma-separated array, and to output with .q-figure__modal-link class